spasticate/zabbix-MSTeams-alertscript/README.md

 https://msdn.microsoft.com/en-us/microsoft-teams/connectors

-### Within the Zabbix web interface (definitely this is out of data and taling about slack rather than teams)
+### Within the Zabbix web interface (definitely this is out of data and talking about slack rather than MS teams)

 When logged in to the Zabbix servers web interface with super-administrator privileges, navigate to the "Administration" tab, access the "Media Types" sub-tab, and click the "Create media type" button.